jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/iOS.md

 * [Xcode](https://developer.apple.com/xcode/downloads/) from Apple
 * Installation of [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html) as a dependency manager
 * A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account)
-* The [Microsoft Graph Starter Project for iOS]().
-Both templates contain empty classes that you'll add code to.
-To get this project, clone or download the sample project from this location, and then open the workspace inside the **starter** folder.
+* The [Microsoft Graph Starter Project for iOS](https://github.com/microsoftgraph/ios-objectivec-connect-sample).
+This template contains classes that you'll add code to.
+To get this project, clone or download the sample project from this location, and you'll work with the workspace inside the **starter-project** folder (**O365-iOS-Microsoft-Graph-SDK.xcworkspace**).

 ## Register the app